DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 competition, but the consolidation of Telstra’s position as a dominant market player combining control of the infrastructure with a pre-eminent position in retail.
-This market problem was a key factor in the later development of the National Broadband Network (NBN).
-At a political and social level, the sale required the support of regionally-based politicians, both within the National Party and outside it.
+This market problem was a key factor in the later development of the NBN.
+At a political and social level, the sale required the support of regionally based politicians, both within the National Party and outside it.
 These politicians and their constituencies were motivated by a strong sense of rural and regional disadvantage, and were not naturally inclined to